CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/button_target/entity.md

 <hr>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Target</b></span> <kbd  class="tooltip" data-tooltip="target_destination">target</kbd> :
-Name of entity to fire (trigger).
+Name of entity to trigger (fire).
 Which function relates to it depends on the respective entity.
 Most will just trigger their target, while others will perform actions on their target or use it as a reference for other activities.
 Often, multiple entities by the same name may be targeted.
 Most entities need no target, but having one is essential for most logic entities and basic trigger-systems.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>ZHLT Template Model Target</b></span> <kbd  class="tooltip" data-tooltip="string">zhlt_usemodel</kbd> :